camulos5/silva-exact-prime-counting/README.md

 # silva-exact-prime-counting
 A Rust implementation of the algorithm of Tomas Oliveira e Silva for exact prime counting

 When run from the command-line with 'cargo run --release' on a computer with nightly Rust installed, this program prompts for an integer between 1 and 17.
 It will then output the exact number of primes below that power of 10, that is π(x) where x is 10^input.
-To work with stable rust the four step_by()'s need to be worked around with while loops and the doc markups removed.
+Then the user is prompted for another integer.
+To break the loop and return to the command prompt, Ctrl+C. To work with stable Rust the four step_by()'s need to be worked around with while loops and the doc markups removed.

 For checking the answers there are online tables accessible from the home pages of Thomas R. Nicely and Tomas Oliveira e Silva and a print table forms an appendix of Hans Riesel's "Prime Numbers and Computer Methods for Factorization" 2/e.